hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   button is clicked.

-  Additionally allow hint to be passed to the guided digital data decode of analog signal logic, in the form of a StringOfCharMarkers.
+  Additionally allow hint to be passed to the guided digital data decode logic, in the form of a StringOfCharMarkers.

-  This places one char at a time from this string into adjacent overlay time divs.
+  This places one char at a time from this markers string into adjacent overlay time divs.

-  Also shows channel signal data interpreted as binary digital values, wrt each overlaid time division, as it appears at their centers, guided based on the string of Markers/hints.
+  Also shows channel (analog or digital doesnt matter) signal data interpreted as binary digital values, wrt each overlaid time division, as it appears at their centers, guided based on string of Markers/hints.

   Additionally 8bit hex value wrt guessed binary digital data can be printed.